anngroong/podcasts/content/episode/323-anna-karapetyan-trilateral-us-eu-armenia-meeting-talks-with-azerbaijan-relations-with-russia-in-free-fall-pashinyan-suppressing-artsakh-leadership.md

 **Questions:**
 * First, let’s not forget that there are 150,000 Artsakh refugees in Armenia, a result of 3.5 years of forced ethnic cleansing by Azerbaijan.
 What’s their condition in Armenia?
+* What's going on with the aid?
 * Why is Pashinyan so adamant on silencing the Artsakh leadership?

 ## Topics from the Panelists
 * **Hovik**: The EU Mission: See no evil, hear no evil, are they just a PR stunt?
-* **Anna**: When Western leaders are silent on Pashinyan's failures in democracy, trust erodes
+* **Anna**: When Western leaders are silent on Pashinyan's failures in democracy, trust in them erodes.

 # Wrap-up